 Both by chance and by desire he began making wooden sculptures, using pine and cypress, modelling the wood with a chain saw.
 It took him time to get grip on this instrument, because as he says "the chainsaw chops and I wanted to sculpt".

 Jean Billon has made sculptures in various sizes, big ones like above mobile donkey (which is also available for a ride by young visitors), but also small ones, like owls, pigs, cats, turtles and so on.
-One of the biggest sculptures is a 2.4 meter high ostrich.
+One of the largest sculptures is a 2.4 meter high ostrich.

-Since Jean Billon has a shoulder prothesis, handling the chainsaw gradually has become problematic, so nowadays he is happy to be surrounded by his "children" and he likes to welcome passersby who stop to take a look at the sculpture garden.
+Since Jean Billon has a shoulder prosthesis, handling the chainsaw gradually has become problematic, so nowadays he is happy to be surrounded by his "children" and he likes to welcome passersby who stop to take a look at the sculpture garden.

 43 chemin du Puits de Riez